Lower Brule, South Dakota: Geography

 According to the United States Census Bureau, the CDP has a total area of 0.4 sqmi, all land.

-Lower Brule has been assigned the ZIP code 57548.

 The reservation has a boat landing north of the city where walleyes and other fish can be caught.
 The local Indian tribe allows non-tribal members to hunt and fish within their reservation boundaries, and there is an abundance of upland game birds to hunt during the fall.

 The Lower Brule Sioux tribe operates a popcorn packaging business, and the casino in the community is called the Golden Buffalo.